jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ## Individual Scenarios

-Here is a scenario using my own home's data from September 2021.
+Here is a scenario using my own home's data.
+The blue line in the top chart below shows the electricity my home used for each hour in September 2021.
+Consider a scenario where I am limited to some maximum level of electricity from the grid, for example an amount equal to the median peak hourly use during the month.
+This scenario might be driven by a utility plan that encourages me (or requires me, through a smart grid device) to avoid drawing excessive power at peak times, in order to protect the grid.

 ![KramerMedianPeak](/assets/images/post5_KramerMedianPeak.png)